Department of Political Science

 Welcome to the Department of Political Science at The Citadel.
 Our goal is to help students become critical thinkers and successful members of a global community.

-As one of the largest and fasting growing departments at The Citadel, PSCI is home to about 286 active members of the Corps of Cadets, 17 graduate students, 7 full-time faculty members, one visiting Professor and two staff members.
-We are also proud to host The Citadel's West Chair Professor.
+As one of the largest departments at The Citadel, PSCI is home to about 180 active members of the Corps of Cadets, veteran, and active duty students, 24 graduate students, 7 full-time faculty members, one visiting Professor and two staff members

 While our faculty represents a wide variety of theoretical and methodological approaches, we share a strong interest in solving the puzzles of contemporary political life.
 In carrying out its teaching mission, the political science faculty is devoted to providing individualized attention aimed at encouraging students to enhance their critical-thinking and problem-solving skills while further honing real-life skills related to reading, writing, listening and speaking.

-To learn more about us, please explore the links on this site or visit us in Capers Hall.
+To learn more about us, please explore the links on this site, email us, or visit us in 307 Mims Avenue.